Abde951/anomaly-detection-patchcore/README.md

 ```

-Finally, due to the effectiveness and efficiency of PatchCore, we also incorporate the option to use
-an ensemble of backbone networks and network featuremaps.
-For this, provide the list of backbones to
+We also incorporate the option to use an ensemble of backbone networks and network featuremaps.
-use (as listed in `/src/anomaly_detection/backbones.py`) with `-b <backbone` and, given their
+For this, provide the list of backbones to use (as listed in `/bin/patchcore/backbones.py`) with `-b <backbone` and, given their
 ordering, denote the layers to extract with `-le idx.<layer_name>`.
 An example with three different
-backbones would look something like
+backbones would look something like :

 ```shell
 python bin/run_patchcore.py --gpu <gpu_id> --seed <seed> --save_patchcore_model --log_project <log_project> results \